 In addition to these five MTC-identified EPCs, staff evaluated recent Napa County data provided by MIG to identify four additional census-tracts that have high concentrations of low-income and at least three other demographics that have higher concentrations than Napa County's average in specific underserved populations.
-The four locally identified census tracts are listed in Table 2 on the next page.
+The four locally identified census tracts are listed in Table 2.